Microsoft’s EU data boundary will begin rollout in January 2023

 Ontario appeal court limits privacy claims in data breach lawsuits

 An Ontario court has limited the right of individuals to sue organisations for failure to protect their personal data.
 This decision was made following the Equifax Canada data breach in 2017.
 Victims of the breach attempted to sue for intrusion upon personal privacy, however the court ruled that Equifax could not be sued for their alleged failure to prevent the hackers, as the perpetrators are liable.
-Aside from Quebec, no province has a civil right to privacy.
-However, if the proposed Consumer Privacy Protection Act is passed, all provinces will have the right to sue for failure to protect personal data.
+If the proposed Consumer Privacy Protection Act is passed, all provinces will have the right to sue for failure to protect personal data.

 Hungarian government misused personal data during the 2022 national election campaign

 Human Rights Watch (HRW) reported that the use of personal data during the 2022 election campaign unfairly advantaged the current ruling party.
-Data collected from citizens who signed up for the Covid-19 vaccine, registered for tax benefits or for a membership in a professional association, was repurposed and used to spread political campaign messages.
-This has been described as “a betrayal of trust and an abuse of power” by researcher at HRW.
+Data collected from citizens who signed up for the Covid-19 vaccine, registered for tax benefits or for a membership in a professional association, was used to spread political campaign messages.

 South Staffordshire Water face possible data breach due to hackers